What Your Children Will Learn

 At Hurlingham School, we are proud of our broad and balanced curriculum.
-We develop our teaching and learning through a respectful but critical approach to UK National Curriculum documentation, placing due emphasis on English, Mathematics and Science whilst enhancing all areas of each and every child’s development by incorporating the arts, sports, languages and technology.
+We develop our teaching and learning through a respectful but critical approach to UK National Curriculum placing due emphasis on English, Mathematics and Science whilst enhancing all areas of each and every child’s development by incorporating the arts, sports, languages and technology.
+Our curriculum is creative, inspiring and values based to promote exploration, discovery and inclusion.

 - Religion, Philosophy and Ethics